-The asset location plan search included in Appendix C confirms there are public surface water sewers located within the Site's wider blue boundary (adjacent to the east of the proposed developed).
-Due to the short distance to nearby sewers discharging surface water runoff to the sewer is considered feasible and is proposed.
+The asset location plan search included in Appendix C confirms the Site is located within c.
+105 m of the public sewer network.
+Due to the short distance to nearby sewers discharging surface water runoff to the sewer is feasible.